It can be quite challenging for those painting for the first time on any surface.

 You will need to start by cleaning the surface first.

-One reason why textured surface is not as popular anymore is because they attract dirt, stains, and grime.
+One reason why the textured surface is not as popular anymore is that they attract dirt, stains, and grime.

 Start by brushing away any loose dirt, debris, and cobwebs before washing the walls.

 Then, use a combination of water and light detergent to loosen and remove any stains, dirt, and dust particles.

 Once clean, rinse the walls with plain water so no detergent remains and let it fully dry before proceeding to the next step.